Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes languages and most sports.

 Disadvantages of Use of Translation When Teaching Vocabulary

 The use of translation when teaching vocabulary has the following disadvantages:

 1. It Goes Against The Natural Process of Acquiring Language:

 As a child, one learns his native language by first acquiring listening and then speaking skills.
-Later, the child develops the reading and then writing skills in school.
+Later, the child develops reading and then writing skills in school.
 In acquiring listening and speaking skills, the toddler is getting mental images for words from concrete experiences and associations.
 By giving translations of words, we are not giving the student mental images of words that the student can internalize and later easily use in speech.
 We are also going against the natural process of acquiring language.

 2. Interference From The Student's Native Language:

 Interference from the student's native language usually results in mistakes in pronunciation, sentence word order, and other correct grammatical construction.
 The phonemes and phonetics of all languages are different from English.
-For example, the word for "gas" in Thai is similar to English; however, in Thai pronunciation, the ending "s" sound is not pronounced.
+For example, the word "gas" in Thai is similar to English; however, in Thai pronunciation, the ending "s" sound is not pronounced.
 Word order in sentences also presents problems to the second language learner.
 In Thai, adjectives are placed after nouns instead of preceding nouns as in English.
 Too many times students will write sentences such as "I like playing game computer."

 3. Translation Can't Capture The Exact Meaning:

 Language is part of a culture.
 Unless you learn a language and its vocabulary as it is experienced by native speakers, you will never be able to acquire the exact meaning of a word.
 On too many occasions, a translation will fail in explaining the meaning of vocabulary, because the translator doesn't have a mental image or the correct images and associations for a word.